How Can An Injury Affect You Emotionally?

 An accident causing serious injury can completely alter the course of a person’s life.
 Beyond the physical pain and the financial strain of serious injuries, the emotional impacts that come to those who suffer personal injuries cannot be overlooked.
-While these impacts may not be outwardly visible like physical injuries, the emotional effects of a personal injury can be completely debilitating and harmful.
+While these impacts may not be outwardly visible like physical injuries, the psychological response to injury can be completely debilitating and harmful.
 For example, a victim may suffer some combination of the following:

 - Mood Shifts

 - Personality changes

 These are all serious conditions and changes that can end relationships can change their ability to work and can lead to a long term decline in a person’s enjoyment or quality of life.

 Recovering Damages for Emotional Distress: Can An Injury Be Psychological?